-In 1993 producer/director, Chris Boott, upon seeing the Parish Hall in Aldermaston for the first time had this mad impulse to put on an Old Time Music Hall in the style of the BBC’s “Good Old Days” .
+In 1993 producer/director, Chris Boott, when he moved to the village of Aldermaston saw the Parish Hall in Aldermaston for the first time and had this mad idea to put on an Old Time Music Hall in the style of the BBC’s “Good Old Days” .
 Chris had done several Music Halls for Mortimer Dramatic Society before this and remains grateful to them and the director Mandy Grimwade for the concept and structure of a Music Hall.
 So in February 1996 Aldermaston Players once again trod the boards… hoo-ra, hoo-ra!
 Boo!
 Hiss!

 The Parish Hall, built in 1897 has many of the characteristics of an original music hall: long & narrow, a small stage, a galleried balcony and so was ideal for this venture.